-- making available network-characteristic datasets for training and validation; - agreed procedures to train and validate the AI/ML algorithms;
+- making available network-characteristic datasets for training and validation; - agreed procedures to train and validate the AI/ML algorithms; - distribution of AI/ML algorithms instead of using centralized AI/ML algorithms, in order to apply AI/ML to a network, considering placement and distribution of AI/ML functions within a network; - meta-control procedures applied for learning and control in AI/ML to decide which data is fed into a learning scheme; - integration with AI/ML features provided at the edge of the network, e.g., when provisioning future digital services for homes, businesses, government, transport, manufacturing smart cities and other verticals; - devise architectures, approaches and algorithms for sliced vs. integrated AlaaS; - development of use cases for new services powered by AI/ML at the network and service provider level; - development of network management techniques embracing the AI/ML predictions; - support performance analysis and optimization methods for energy consumption versus quality of service analysis, e.g., through an AI/ML enabled "data lake" approach; - support for new AlaaS services and applications that require, e.g., multi-domain orchestration of distributed processing and end-to-end interoperability; - address of security and privacy challenges and provide information for future regulation;

-- distribution of AI/ML algorithms instead of using centralized AI/ML algorithms, in order to apply AI/ML to a network, considering placement and distribution of AI/ML functions within a network; - meta-control procedures applied for learning and control in AI/ML to decide which data is fed into a learning scheme; - integration with Al/ML features provided at the edge of the network, e.g., when provisioning future digital services for homes, businesses, government, transport, manufacturing smart cities and other verticals; - devise architectures, approaches and algorithms for sliced vs. integrated AlaaS; - development of use cases for new services powered by AI/ML at the network and service provider level; - development of network management techniques embracing the AI/ML predictions; - support performance analysis and optimization methods for energy consumption versus quality of service analysis, e.g., through an AI/ML enabled "data lake" approach; - support for new AlaaS services and applications that require, e.g., multi-domain orchestration of distributed processing and end-to-end interoperability; - address of security and privacy challenges with evolving regulation; - support the provisioning of data required for AI/ML learning phases, particularly from network infrastructure functions; - address the scaling requirements, e.g., through partitioning mechanisms, to enable efficient AI/ML data processing to provide timely responses required by AlaaS solutions.
+- usage of machine learning to learn network anomaly/vulnerability patterns and, thus, prove to useful in identifying persistent bugs/vulnerabilities. - support the provisioning of data required for AI/ML learning phases, particularly from network infrastructure functions; - address the scaling requirements, e.g., through partitioning mechanisms, to enable efficient AI/ML data processing to provide timely responses required by AlaaS solutions.